tautme/country-levels/README.md

 id0, id1, id2's code has 2 or 3 uppercase letters (ISO codes).

-id3's code is the country's id0 ISO code + a dash `-`  + 1-3 letters or numbers.
+id3's code is the country's id0 ISO code + a dash `-`  + 1-3 uppercase letters or numbers.

 As a special case, about 1% of id3 has an underscore + number postfix, to avoid duplicates.
 For example

 - **id3:AU-NSW_1159313299** refers to New South Wales, Australia
 - **id3:AU-NSW_1159313269** refers to Lord Howe Island.